Saturday, March 8, 2025

 Defending an Immaterial Mind

-I have contended that Interactive mind/body dualism is the view of both the Bible and common sense.
+Interactive mind/body dualism is, we have argued, the view of both the Bible and common sense.
 Why, then, do so many Christian scholars today reject it in favor of Christian physicalism?
 The main reason is that interactive dualism is widely thought to suffer from fatal deficiencies, particularly scientific ones.
 For example, according to Reformed theologian Michael Horton,

 Let us briefly look at some of the objections that have been voiced.